 “I’m alright,” Miss Taris protested, though she allowed Father Pius to place his white cloak over her shoulders.
 “You were right- it is easier when I don’t fight the sensation.”

 “Yes- just relax.
-The pain won’t last long, and soon you’ll be able to sleep.”
+The pain won’t last long, and soon you’ll be able to rest.”
 Father Pius wiped the sweat away from Miss Taris’s face, and then turned to me.

 “Do not touch Miss Taris.
 Sit here- away from her.”
 He gestured to a chair in front of his desk.